- Development Studies Program

 - Technology Policy and Assessment Center

 Susan E. Cozzens is Professor Emerita in the School of Public Policy.
 Dr. Cozzens’s research interest is innovation and inequality, with a focus on how science, technology, and innovation policies affect the intersections between them.
 Her current projects are on the potential for artificial intelligence to increase or decrease inequalities and on women in leadership in science-intensive U.S. federal agencies.
-Dr. Cozzens is Vice President of GLOBELICS, the global network on the economics of learning, innovation, and competence building systems, and Associate Editor of the journal Innovation and Development.
+Dr. Cozzens is on the Scientific Board of GLOBELICS, the global network on the economics of learning, innovation, and competence building systems, as well as its AfricaLICS regional chapter, and Chair of the Advisory Committee of CESTII, the Centre for Science, Technology and Innovation Indicators of the Human Sciences Research Council in South Africa.

 From 2012 to 2017, Dr. Cozzens served as Vice Provost for Graduate Education and Faculty Development for Georgia Tech.
 Earlier she was Associate Dean for Research in the Ivan Allen College and Chair of the Georgia Tech School of Public Policy.
 From 1995 through 1997, Dr. Cozzens was Director of the Office of Policy Support at the National Science Foundation.
 The Office coordinated policy and management initiatives for the NSF Director, primarily in peer review, strategic planning, and assessment.
 Before joining Georgia Tech, Dr. Cozzens spent eleven years on the faculty of Rensselaer Polytechnic Institute.